[functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

 - Find out why nobody cares, well, we know, because nobody understands what we need to do, this is why we have this progress ticket but at least the upper two steps are a start

-#18 Updated by okurz about 3 years ago
+#18 Updated by okurz over 3 years ago

 - Subject changed from [functional]Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system) to [functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

-#22 Updated by riafarov about 3 years ago
+#22 Updated by riafarov over 3 years ago

 Needle removed here: https://github.com/os-autoinst/os-autoinst-needles-opensuse/pull/386